-If you suspect that you have skin cancer, or if you have been diagnosed with it, you probably know that treatments such as surgery or radiation are available to effectively fight your cancer.
+If you suspect that you have skin cancer, or if you have been diagnosed with it, you probably know that treatments in California such as surgery or radiation are available to effectively fight your cancer.
 However, did you know that there are several topical cancer medications that are just as effective yet don’t have the types of adverse side effects that you want to avoid?

 The skin cancer treatment that works best for you depends on the size, location, and depth of the tumor as well as your age, overall health, and treatment goals.
 At West Dermatology, we are a world-renowned dermatological and skin cancer center committed to offering you the best, most effective treatment options available, including alternative skin cancer treatments.
 Learn more about us and schedule a skin cancer treatment consultation by calling 888-554-8740 or contacting us online.
 We have locations in Arizona, Nevada, and California.

 What are Topical Cancer Medications?

 Topical skin cancer treatments are applied directly to your skin in the form of a cream, ointment, or gel; they are also often prescribed in conjunction with other types of skin cancer treatment, such as surgery to remove a tumor.
 For certain non-melanoma cancers on the surface of your skin, topical chemotherapy creams are very effective, especially for squamous cell carcinoma, basal cell carcinoma, and actinic keratoses.

 Each topical medication fights your skin cancer in different ways:

 One of the most common skin cancer topical medications is the fluorouracil cream 5-FU (popular brand names include Fluoroplex, Efudex, and Carac).
 5-FU is a popular basal cell carcinoma treatment because it prevents cancerous cells from rapidly dividing and spreading to other parts of your body.